With $70M from Alphabet, United Masters replaces record labels

 Stoute explains that the plan is to “Look at music like gaming.
 You monetize the game to all the people who are most engaged.
 I wanted to bring that theory and thinking to music.”
 It’s off those whales, those super fans, where musicians make a lot of their money.
 And finally someone built a way to deliver ads for what artists do sell to people who’ve listened to their album 50 times for cheap.

-The startup world’s biggest rap fan Ben Horowitz is so smitten with the idea that he’s joining the board of United Masters.
-And it was Larry Page himself that pushed Alphabet to lead the startup’s $70 million Series A. “People don’t know Larry was actually a drummer.
+It was Larry Page himself that pushed Alphabet to lead the startup’s $70 million Series A. “People don’t know Larry was actually a drummer.
 He has a deep sensitivity for the artist” says Stoute.
 Page was stunned that artists couldn’t keep track of the fans that bring in the most cash and retarget them.
-So Page worked with Google’s Corp Dev leader David Drummond, a former radio DJ, to give United Masters all it needed.
+So Page worked with Google’s Corp Dev leader David Drummond, a former radio DJ, to invest in United Masters all the cash it needed.

+The first iteration of United Masters is now operational, allowing artists to connect their YouTube or SoundCloud accounts to the site and in return receive “personalized guidance on how you can grow your career”.
+That could include insights into fan demographics or where to route tours.

-The company is now actively recruiting both tech talent in product, design, and engineering; and its first wave of independent musicians.
-United Masters is focused on emerging artists first who want to be digital natives in how they run their business.
-But evententually, it could sign established artists who want flexibility and control of their original recordings.
+United Masters is now actively recruiting both tech talent in product, design, and engineering; and its first wave of independent musicians, and is already working with around 1000 acts.
+It’s focused on emerging artists first who want to be digital natives in how they run their business.
+But evententually, it could sign established artists who want to ditch their label deals, bet on their long-term potential, and retain control of their original recordings.
+Instead of a cash advance, a leash, and a sliver of the revenue, United Masters acts as a partner.

 Educating artists that there’s another path could be United Masters‘ biggest challenge.
 Many musicians still think streaming is the enemy, cannabilizing their album sales, rather than as the inevitable progression of music distribution that can serve as marketing for their band as a brand.
 But once artists see that they’re not much different than Nike and their songs are like commercials, they realize they need help getting listeners to turn their passion into a purchase.